stormasm/zednotes/README.md

     let project_panel = ProjectPanel::load(workspace_handle.clone(), cx.clone());
 ```

+To find out what commands are available in the project panel click on one of the rust files in the project panel and then bring up the command palette and type *project panel*

 #### PaneGroup or self.center is the place where the files show up in the workspace

 ```rust